“People fear what they don’t understand and hate what they can’t conquer.”

 War and images of war are everywhere.
 Recently my 9-year-old saw a picture someone had shared on their Instagram feed and it disturbed her terribly.
 She couldn’t understand why someone had bombed a street that had children playing in it and the image of an older child carrying his sibling away threw her 9-year-old world into confusion.
 (I suppose she shouldn’t really have been on Instagram anyway, but her feed is normally all kawaii and hama beads, which makes this a perfect case in point.)
 Speaking to our children about war and explaining it to them as best we can is a kindness to them.
 They may see horrible things we can’t explain away, but it can help allay fears if they know that even though it’s an image on the phone in her bedroom, it’s not something happening on the street outside.
 It also teaches them to be aware of things that are going on in the world, but within the framework of them still being relatively safe in their own beds.

 Religion is a hot topic because it’s one we barely talk about unless we’re discussing stereotypes.
 Teaching children to be tolerant of other religions means teaching them that we respect other people’s beliefs, even if we don’t like the beliefs themselves.
 We respect their right to their beliefs.
 If children only see in stereotypes they cannot live tolerantly with their neighbours and sadly, children who only see in stereotypes will be adults who do the same.
+Parents may donate to an anti-hate youth engagement program to encourage acceptance among kids of different religious backgrounds and promote a safe space for everyone.

 The more we understand about other people, the more we are exposed to and the more we are open to, the fuller our lives can be!
 What a gift to give a child – an open mind with which to experience everything life has to offer.